Good Color Combinations: The Guide

 And a special thanks to Coolors for these combinations!

-Let’s take a look at our colour wheel.
+Alright, so back to the article.
+Now let’s take a look at our colour wheel.
 Analogous colours are the ones right next to each other.
 Let’s take the lovely crimson, magenta and lilac colour: their common colour is red.
 There’s crimson which is the reddest, while the least red is lilac.
 These colours are a part of the same family.
 Analogous colour palettes are more calm than others.

 They are cohesive and create a unified look.